Impact of different neutrino decoherence formalisms at the future long-baseline Experiments: The two formalisms for computing neutrino oscillation probabilities in presence of quantum decoherence

 where $\mathcal{H}$ denotes the Hamiltonian of the system and $\rho^{m}$ is the density matrix on the mass basis, defined as

 $p_j$ being the probability that the neutrino is in the mass state $|\nu_j \rangle$.
-In the presence of decoherence, the dynamics becomes non-unitary and can be consistently described by the Lindblad master equation \cite{Gorini:1975nb, Lindblad:1975ef}
+In the presence of decoherence, the dynamics becomes nonunitary and can be consistently described by the Lindblad master equation \cite{Gorini:1975nb, Lindblad:1975ef}

 where $\mathcal{D}[\rho]$ encodes the dissipative interaction between the neutrino system and the environment.
-The dissipator can be parameterized as
+The dissipator can be parametrized as

 with $\{V_n\}$ a set of Lindblad operators for $N$ neutrino generations.
 For three neutrino generations, $n$ varies from $1,2,...,8$.
-The presence of these operators renders the evolution non-unitary.
-To ensure complete positivity and a monotonically increasing von-Neumann entropy, one typically requires the $V_n$ to be Hermitian.
+The presence of these operators renders the evolution nonunitary.
+To ensure complete positivity and a monotonically increasing von Neumann entropy, one typically requires the $V_n$ to be Hermitian.
 The solution to the Lindblad master equation is

 For three flavor case, $\rho^{m}$ is an eight-dimensional column vector, $M_H$ and $M_D$ involve the Hamiltonian and all the decoherence parameters and are of $8\times 8$ matrices.
 The probability of $\nu_\alpha \to \nu_\beta $ can be expressed as